Moderator: Chief Couch Potato Kylie

 Where: The show is set primarily at FBI Headquarters (particularly in the basement) in Washington, DC, but the agents investigate X-Files all over the country and sometimes overseas and/or across international borders.

 Why: Because the members of this panel, hardcore, love the The X-Files!
-If you don’t believe me, listen to the first four parts of CPU!’s X-Files podcast series (embedded below).
+If you don’t believe me, listen to our five-part X-Files podcast and retrospective series, the first of our “Look Back to Look Forward” series (embedded below).

-How – as in How Much Do We Love this Show?!
+How – as in How Was It?!
+(THOUGHTS)

-Did you know?!
-In January 2016, Fox aired a revival miniseries, officially dubbed season ten, bringing back our two favorite agents, Mulder and Scully, and some of their allies and enemies for six brand new episodes, and the first brand new episodes in fourteen years, of the The X-Files!
-Quivering with anticipation, after CPU! covered the original series in-depth in four “Looking Back” episodes (embedded below), our panel of devoted X-Philes reconvened to discuss the new six equally as in-depth.
+When Fox decided to revive The X-Files, unofficially kicking off the wave of revival and reboot television currently dominating the airwaves and officially bringing back our two favorite agents, Mulder and Scully, and some of their allies and enemies for new episodes, the members of our CPU! panel – Nick, Sarah, Kyle, and Hilary – along with your frequently involved moderator and Chief CP, quivered with anticipation.
+So much so, we launched our X-Files series panel to deliver a comprehensive Retrospective covering the original series in-depth in four “Looking Back” episodes (below) as well as a fifth episode discussing the six episodes of Season 10, equally as in-depth.
 The first three episodes of our four-part “Looking Back” series reviewed the nine seasons of the original show.
 In the fourth podcast episode of CPU!’s X-Files series, our panel took our X-Files geekdom to a whole new echelon of super-fandom, as we closely examined the expanded universe (the films, graphic novels, and games) and provided our definitive top ten lists of our favorite and least favorite episodes of all time, including our favorite myth-arc and monster of the week episodes separately, in addition to what we considered to be the scariest, grossest, and funniest episodes of the series.
 Have you listened to them yet?

 Looking Back at Seasons 1-3